Watch the newest episode of Give Smart: Charitable Soliciation Compliance Explained →

 As we discussed in An Introduction to the Cause Marketing Master Class, following key steps and processes in your cause marketing will increase the sales impact of partnering with a nonprofit and will increase the number of donations a nonprofit receives.
 We recommend you do each step sequentially.
 You should especially make sure that you have identified your target customer persona using the process in step 1.

-1. Picking your donation persona
+1. Choosing your donation persona

-2. Choosing the right charity
+2. Choosing your ideal charity

-4. Choosing and testing the best donation option
+4. Picking and testing the best donation option

 5. Conversion best practices

-8. Marketing the relationship overall
+8. Marketing the overall relationship

-9. Multiple personas
+9. Leveraging multiple personas

 In step 2 of this Master Class, we will guide you through: